MaSe69/mase/md/10_HEXACO/11_facet.md

 Tendency to remain calm rather than to become angry.
 Low scorers tend to lose their tempers quickly, whereas high scorers have a high threshold for feeling or expressing anger.

+### Organization

+Tendency to seek order, particularly in one's physical surroundings.
+Low scorers tend to be sloppy and haphazard, whereas high scorers keep things tidy and prefer a structured approach to tasks

+### Diligence
+Tendency to work hard.
+Low scorers have little self-discipline and are not strongly motivated to achieve, whereas high scorers have a strong "'work ethic" and are willing to exert themselves.

+### Perfectionism

+Tendency to be thorough and concerned with details.
+Low scorers tolerate some errors in their work and tend to neglect details, whereas high scorers check carefully for mistakes and potential improvements.

+### Aesthetic Appreciation

+Assesses one's enjoyment of beauty in art and in nature.
+Low scorers tend not to become absorbed in works of art or in natural wonders, whereas high scorers have a strong appreciation of various art forms and of natural wonders.

+### Inquisitiveness

+Tendency to seek information about, and experience with, the natural and human world.
+Low scorers have little curiosity about the natural or social sciences, whereas high scorers read widely and are interested in travel.

+### Creativity

+Assesses one's preference for innovation and experiment.
+Low scorers have little inclination for original thought, whereas high scorers actively seek new solutions to problems and express themselves in art.
+### Unconventionality

+Tendency to accept the unusual.